Little Darlings

 I met her in a bar in Trinidad,

-a mother to the sisterhood of three.
+a mother to the sisterhood was she -

-Sweet darling girls what merry fun we had
+three little girls what merry fun we had

-and what sweet memories of you and me!
+and what sweet memories of you and me.

 Madame Estrella, a tongue like a sword,